henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Once these are typed in, a tab in Chrome opens, press OK to accept cookies (haven't been able to automate this yet) and let it run.

-(The script will run twice because of an issue with the website: once the last page is loaded, all results disappear...)
+(The ChromeDriver will run twice because of an issue with the website: once the last page is loaded, all results disappear...)

 At the end, a csv file is created, which includes all the headlines resulting from that query.